Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Treating singularity of boundary integrals

 where $t_1, t_2, ... , t_n$ and $w_1, w_2, ... , w_n$ are the standard Gaussian quadrature nodes and weights, respectively \cite{arnold1991concise}.
-It will be shown in continue that the optimal value does not significantly depend on functions $v^*, u^*$ and $g$, but it mainly depends on the number of Gaussian nodes, i.e. $n$.
-Note that integrand function in Equation (\ref{I1}), is vanished at $s=t$ while it is unbounded when $t$ tends to $s$ \cite{Katsi2002bou}.
-Then integral Approximation (\ref{I2}) is the main concerning problem studied in this section.
-Error of approximation (\ref{I2}) is studied here and the optimal value of $s$ minimises the error is obtained in the next section.
+We show in forthcoming subsections that the seeking value does not depend on functions $v^*, u^*$ and $g$, essentially, and it only depends on the number of the quadrature nodes for $n\geq 16$.
+Then, the main source of error of approximations (\ref{I1}) and (\ref{I2}) is recognized in Subsection \ref{sec.error}, and after that, the optimal value of $s$ minimizes the error is obtained in Subsection \ref{sec.op}.
+Since the optimal value of $s$ depends on $n$, an optimal value of $n$ is suggested in Subsection \ref{sec.op2}.